Orpington Boxing Club: History

-In 2007, the Cray Valley Boxing Club in Cray valley briefly reopened and they relocated to Tillingbourne Green they were called again Orpington & District Amateur Boxing club, the club produced regional champions under head coach Olly Rutherford, coaches Adam Ballard and Mick Housego, and national finalists and CYP London Champion such as Ernie Rutherford.
+In 2007, the Cray Valley Boxing Club in Cray Valley briefly reopened, and they relocated to Tillingbourne Green.
+Their name returned to Orpington & District Amateur Boxing Club.
+The club produced regional champions under head coach Olly Rutherford, coaches Adam Ballard and Mick Housego, and national finalists and CYP London Champion such as Ernie Rutherford.
 The club also enjoyed success with Ryan Judd, winning four titles in four weeks, starting with the southeast London junior novice ABA title.

-Judd went also went on to land the London title.
+Judd also went on to land the London title.
 However, the club closed in 2013 due to a lack of funding once again.

-The club produced regional boxers and Jack Greenaway, Junior London Champion, Danny McGuire, Olly Lee and Oliver Watson who is now the club's chairman.
+The club produced regional boxers and Jack Greenaway, Junior London Champion, Danny McGuire, Olly Lee and Oliver Watson, who is now the club's chairman.

 Orpington & District ABC reopened its doors in Petts Wood on 8 April 2024, with a 15-year lease, run by a committee of ex-boxers including ex-national champion Robert Mullholland.
-The club aims to re-open all clubs they once ran across the borough, including Great Elms & Bromley ABC & Sir Winston Churchill.
+The club aims to reopen all clubs they once ran across the borough, including Great Elms & Bromley ABC & Sir Winston Churchill.
 The club has strong links to Petts Wood, raising funds to build the Magpie youth centre and holding amateur boxing shows in the Daylight Inn and Sports grounds.

 Orpington & District Amateur Boxing Club is the only official regulated boxing club affiliated with the National Governing Body England Boxing & Sport England in Petts Wood, and Bromley.
 The club also has a professional affiliation with the British Boxing Board of Control.

 Orpington ABC had six boxers advance to the London Semi-Finals.
-Since opening in April 2024, the club celebrated its first London Champion, George Sheppard, on 29 September 2024.
+After opening in April 2024, the club celebrated its first London Champion, George Sheppard, on 29 September 2024.
 Additionally, Harry Sheppard claimed victory at the NAGBC London Finals on 1 November 2024, becoming a London Champion as well.
 Orpington & District ABC was the only club in the Bexley and Bromley Boroughs to produce a London Champion in 2024.

-In April 2025 Orpington ABC produced another London Champion Henry Brown who also reached the semi finals in May 2025.
+In April 2025, Orpington ABC produced another London Champion, Henry Brown, who also reached the semi-finals in May 2025.

-Orpington ABC’s sister club Bromley ABC was reopened in January 2025 with Castro Collins winning the school national championships in May 2025, this marked the first national title in 27 years in the London Borough of Bromley.
+Orpington ABC’s sister club, Bromley ABC, was reopened in January 2025.
+With Castro Collins winning the school national championships in May 2025, this marked the first national title in 27 years in the London Borough of Bromley.

-On the 28th September 2025 Orpington ABC produced two London Champions with AJ Parker and Jack Cannon with its sister club Bromley ABC producing one London Champion with Harvey Reilly.
+On the 28th September 2025, Orpington ABC produced two London Champions with AJ Parker and Jack Cannon, with its sister club Bromley ABC also producing one London Champion with Harvey Reilly.

 The club's motto is 'progredior' (to make progress, advance, develop, proceed, go on).

 Today, the club is run by ex-boxers and family members of the original Orpington & District ABC under the affiliation of England Boxing, established in 1880.